dedztbh/KuantumCircuitSim/README.md

     - [Matrix File Format](#matrix-file-format)

 ## Features
-### Simulate A Quantum Circuit
+#### Simulate A Quantum Circuit
 Of course, it says "Quantum Circuit Simulator"!
 See below for all supported gates and operations, including measurement!

-### N-Qubit System
+#### N-Qubit System
 You can use any number of qubits you want!
 Just make sure your computer is powerful enough if N is large.
 Time complexity is exponential on classical computers!

-### Generate Matrix of Circuit
+#### Generate Circuit Matrix
 The power of Linear Algebra!
 You can save the matrix after the simulation.
 Next time, just load it and one matrix multiplication gets you the result of running the entire circuit!

-### Parallelism
+#### Parallelism
 CPU0 is not alone!
 Concurrent command processing provides significantly performance boost on multi-core machines, especially for big N and large number of commands!
+(Sequential implementation is better for small input though)

+#### Hardware Acceleration (BLAS)
+Now with JBLAS!
+EJML is great for small matrices but for not big ones (matrices have size 2^N x 2^N).
+Thus I added a JBLAS version that can use BLAS to really speed things up.
+With BLAS, you can utilize your CPU/GPU much better!

 ## Usage